knightjdr/prohits-viz-analysis/README.md

 # ProHits-viz analysis scripts

-Golang scripts for analyzing data used by ProHits-viz.
+Golang scripts for analyzing data at by ProHits-viz.

 ## Tests